Wilhelm II: Political visits to the Ottoman Empire

-In his first visit to Istanbul in 1889, Wilhelm secured the sale of German-made rifles to the Ottoman Army.
-Later on, he had his second political visit to the Ottoman Empire as a guest of Sultan Abdülhamid II.
-The Kaiser started his journey to the Ottoman Eyalets with Istanbul on 16 October 1898; then he went by yacht to Haifa on 25 October.
+In his first visit to Constantinople in 1889, Wilhelm secured the sale of German-made rifles to the Ottoman Army.
+Later on, he had his second political visit to the Ottoman Empire as a guest of Sultan Abdulhamid II.
+The Kaiser started his journey to the Ottoman Eyalets with Constantinople on 16 October 1898; then he went by yacht to Haifa on 25 October.
 After visiting Jerusalem and Bethlehem, the Kaiser went back to Jaffa to embark to Beirut, where he took the train passing Aley and Zahlé to reach Damascus on 7 November.
 While visiting the Mausoleum of Saladin the following day, the Kaiser made a speech:

 On 10 November, Wilhelm went to visit Baalbek before heading to Beirut to board his ship back home on 12 November.
-In his second visit, Wilhelm secured a promise for German companies to construct the Berlin–Baghdad railway, and had the German Fountain constructed in Istanbul to commemorate his journey.
+In his second visit, Wilhelm secured a promise for German companies to construct the Berlin–Baghdad railway, and had the German Fountain constructed in Constantinople to commemorate his journey.

 His third visit was on 15 October 1917, as the guest of Sultan Mehmed V.